-For a uniform load distribution, the other failure criteria (the elastic limit and the beam deflection) give intermediate values in the range 1330 - 1360 N.m-2, just above the snow-and-rain load estimates.
-For the scenario with greater water depth at the edges, the critical load values increase, particularly for the beam deflection criterion, which puts the structure on the safe

-310 the edges, the critical load values increase, particularly for the beam deflection criterion, which puts the structure on the safe side.
-For the scenario with water flowing towards the center of the roof, both critical load values (elastic limit, beam deflection) decrease close to or below the snow-and-rain load estimates.
+For a uniform load distribution, the other failure criteria (the elastic limit and the beam deflection) give intermediate values in the range $1330-1360 \text{ Nm}^{-2}$ , just above the snow and rain load estimates.
+For the scenario with greater water depth at the edges, the critical load values increase, particularly for the beam deflection criterion, which puts the structure on the safe side.
+For the scenario with water flowing towards the center of the roof, both critical load values (elastic limit, beam deflection) decrease close to or below the snow and rain load estimates.

-In summary, the FE simulations indicate different situations where the critical load values were below (or very close to) the snow-and-rain load estimates and thus could lead to critical damage and failure of the structure during the 2018 snow-and-rain
+In summary, the FE simulations indicate different situations where the critical load values were below (or very close to) the snow and rain load estimates and thus could lead to critical damage and failure of the structure during the 2018 snow and rain event.
+According to the linear and non-linear buckling analysis, buckling has likely been critical regardless of the scenario for the distribution of the snow and rain load,